VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels

 \section{\corpus: Chart Collection}

-In this section, we introduce the chart-collecting process to construct \corpus.
-We first introduce how the team decided on the desired chart types and collected charts following a standardized procedure.
-We then give an overview of the 942 charts in \corpus, showing the distributions of the chart types, charting tools, and source domains of the charts.
+In this section, we introduce the process to construct \corpus.
+We first describe how the team decided on the desired chart types and collected charts following a standardized procedure.
+We then give an overview of the 942 charts in \corpus, showing the distributions of the chart types, charting tools, and source domains.